webman-php/webman-manual/resource/doc/en/others/custom-error-page.md

 ## Custom 404
-When a 404 error occurs in webman, it will automatically return the content inside `public/404.html`, so developers can directly modify the `public/404.html` file.
+webman automatically returns the content in `public/404.html` when a 404 error occurs, so developers can directly modify the `public/404.html` file.

-If you want to dynamically control the content of the 404 error, such as returning JSON data `{"code:"404", "msg":"404 not found"}` for AJAX requests, and returning the `app/view/404.html` template for page requests, please refer to the following example.
+If you want to dynamically control the content of the 404 error, for example, return JSON data `{"code:"404", "msg":"404 not found"}` for AJAX requests, and return the `app/view/404.html` template for page requests, please refer to the following example:

-> The example below uses PHP native templates, and the principles are similar for other templates such as `twig`, `blade`, and `think-tmplate`.
+> The example below uses PHP native templates as an example.
+Other templates such as `twig`, `blade`, `think-template` have similar principles.

 **Create the file `app/view/404.html`**
 ```html